jetsonhacks/installLibrealsense/UVCKernelPatches/README.md

 <strong>USB Video Class (UVC)</strong>

-The Realsense libraries adds configuration information to the UVC device driver.
-This directory contains patches for the stock kernel sources to integrate those changes.
+The RealSense libraries adds configuration information to the UVC device driver.
+This directory contains patches for the stock 3.10 kernel sources to integrate those changes.

 This document describes creating a UVC module called 'uvcvideo.ko'